Tuesday, April 26, 2016

 The CryptO'pinion?

 Double Dragon 3 is a bucket load of fun with great graphics to boot.
-I loved the initial location set in the grungy streets of America and later levels vary nicely.
 The sound effects are neat but it's a shame there's no in-game chip music.
-However, I am genuinely shocked by just how much I enjoyed this beat 'em-up and I cannot recommend it enough.
+I loved the initial location set in the grungy streets of America.
+I am genuinely shocked by how much I enjoyed this beat 'em-up and I cannot recommend it enough.

 Kick & punch your way using either